-- In the case of the loss of a metrology laser, we are confident that we can approximate mast aspect reconstruction using the working laser, the mission elapsed time, the SAA of the observation, and knowledge of the telescope phase. - Now we are generating single-laser PSD and mast files for each observation to track how well this solution works into the future and working on the infrastructure required to make a quick transition to this method if necessary. - Observation scheduling with a single metrology laser would be impacted due to narrow SAA ranges in which single-laser aspect reconstruction is poor.
-Additionally, this method is not calibrated for Solar observations i.e., SAA = 0. - For more details see Earnshaw et al. 2022, JATIS, 8 (1), 014009 hpearn@caltech.edu
+- In the case of the loss of a metrology laser, we are confident that we can approximate mast aspect reconstruction using the working laser, the mission elapsed time, the SAA of the observation, and knowledge of the telescope phase. - Simulated single-laser PSD and mast files are being generated for every NuSTAR observation, allowing rapid switch to using these should a laser be lost - NuSTARDAS has been updated with the ability to use simulated single-laser input files as soon as we switch to releasing them. - Observation scheduling with a single metrology laser would be impacted due to narrow SAA ranges in which single-laser aspect reconstruction is poor.
+Additionally, this method is not calibrated for Solar observations i.e., SAA = 0. - For more details see Earnshaw et al. 2022, JATIS, 8 (1), 014009 hpearn@caltech.edu hpearnshaw.bsky.social